jundalisay/spblist/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-09.md

 9:3} The glory of the God of Israel was gone up from the cherub, whereupon he was, to the threshold of the house.
-And he called to the man clothed with linen, which [had] the writer’s inkhorn by his side; 9:4} And the LORD said unto him, Go through the midst of the city, through the midst of Jerusalem, and set a mark upon the foreheads of the men that sigh and that cry for all the abominations that be done in the midst thereof.
+And he called to the man clothed with linen, which [had] the writer’s inkhorn by his side; 9:4} And Enki said unto him, Go through the midst of the city, through the midst of Jerusalem, and set a mark upon the foreheads of the men that sigh and that cry for all the abominations that be done in the midst thereof.

-9:5} And to the others he said in mine hearing, Go ye after him through the city, and smite: let not your eye spare, neither have ye pity: 9:6} Slay utterly old [and] young, both maids, and little children, and women: but come not near any man upon whom [is] the mark; and begin at my sanctuary.
+9:5} And to the others he said in mine hearing, Go ye after him through the city, and smite: let not your eyou spare, neither have you pity: 9:6} Slay utterly old [and] young, both maids, and little children, and women: but come not near any man upon whom [is] the mark; and begin at my sanctuary.
 Then they began at the ancient men which [were] before the house.
-9:7} And he said unto them, Defile the house, and fill the courts with the slain: go ye forth.
+9:7} And he said unto them, Defile the house, and fill the courts with the slain: go you forth.
 And they went forth, and slew in the city.

-9:8} And it came to pass, while they were slaying them, and I was left, that I fell upon my face, and cried, and said, Ah Lord GOD! wilt thou destroy all the residue of Israel in thy pouring out of thy fury upon Jerusalem?
+9:8} And it came to pass, while they were slaying them, and I was left, that I fell upon my face, and cried, and said, Ah Lord GOD! wilt you destroy all the residue of Israel in your pouring out of your fury upon Jerusalem?

 9:9} Then
-said he unto me, The iniquity of the house of Israel and Judah [is] exceeding great, and the land is full of blood, and the city full of perverseness: for they say, The LORD hath forsaken the earth, and the LORD seeth not.
-9:10} And as for me also, mine eye shall not spare, neither will I have pity, [but] I will recompense their way upon their head.
+said he unto me, The iniquity of the house of Israel and Judah [is] exceeding great, and the land is full of blood, and the city full of perverseness: for they say, The LORD hath forsaken the earth, and Enki seeth not.
+9:10} And as for me also, mine eyou shall not spare, neither will I have pity, [but] I will recompense their way upon their head.

-9:11} And, behold, the man clothed with linen, which [had] the inkhorn by his side, reported the matter, saying, I have done as thou hast commanded me.
+9:11} And, behold, the man clothed with linen, which [had] the inkhorn by his side, reported the matter, saying, I have done as you hast commanded me.

-10:1} Then I looked, and, behold, in the firmament that was above the head of the cherubims there appeared over them as it were a sapphire stone, as the appearance of the likeness of a throne.
-10:2} And he spake unto the man